FREQUENTLY ASKED QUESTIONS

 A: Please note that files larger than 4 Gigs are not recognized by the FAT32 file system.
 Currently, NTFS and HFS+ are the only systems that these files have been tested on.
 A lot of media players have trouble playing MP3s longer than 24 hours.
 VLC seems to be the best option for the longer files.
 It's cross-platform and open-source.
 MPC can handle most of them, but Windows Media Player and Winamp can be problematic.
 Don't even bother with iTunes.
 With a bit more effort, foobar2000 is another very reliable player for Windows.
 If all else fails, try hunting down a geek.
 Also, if you're on an older computer, attempting to open a gigantic MP3 might not be the best idea.

 A: Good question.
 We could stream the files at reduced bitrates, but doing so would still require an incredible amount of bandwidth.
 If you'd like to hear any of the part files, Quicktime can play them individually within most browsers.
-This is also true of files that are too large for our media player, although you'll want to be certain that you have enough available disk space before attempting to progressively download from the media directory.
+This is also true of files that are too large for our media player, although you'll want to be certain that you have enough available disk space before attempting to progressively download larger files.
 Hosting this much audio is fairly inexpensive, but serving it up is another matter.
 We've been getting a ton of plays each month, our traffic is increasing steadily, and we don't have real jobs.
 Sorry for not having a better explanation, but hey—it's free.

 Q: Anything else?